JuliaStats/Distributions.jl/doc/source/univariate.rst

     Rayleigh(s)      # Rayleigh distribution with scale s

+.. _tdist:

 (Student's) T-Distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The probability density function of a *t-distribution* with d degrees of freedom is
+The probability density function of a `Students T distribution <http://en.wikipedia.org/wiki/T-distribution>`_ with d degrees of freedom is

 .. math::